 Toxoplasmosis is an infection that is caused by contact with a microscopic parasitic organism called Toxoplasma gondii.
 When contracted during pregnancy, it can pose a serious risk to the unborn baby.
 You can get infected with Toxoplasma by eating fruits and vegetables if they are not washed or peeled correctly.

-The third trimester is the period when your immune system weakens so you are at a greater risk of being afflicted by Listeriosis in this phase.
-If at all you are eating cold cuts ensure that you reheat them until steaming (which you can do by grilling).
+The third trimester is the period when your immune system weakens which increases your risk of being afflicted by Listeriosis.
+If you are eating cold cuts, make sure that you reheat them until steaming (which you can do by grilling).
 Eating foods rich in Vitamin C along with cold cuts helps prevent the conversion of nitrates to carcinogens.
-Deli meats purchased from the deli counter have less fat and salt than the packaged lunch meats.
-However, to be on the safe side it is recommended that you avoid lunch meats and cold cuts during pregnancy for your baby's sake.
+Deli meats purchased from the deli counter have less fat and salt than packaged lunch meats.
+However, to be on the safe side it is recommended that you avoid lunch meats and cold cuts altogether during pregnancy for your baby's sake.

 There are several concerns surrounding eating products made from liver in pregnancy.
 First and foremost, liver products such as pate have been associated with an increased risk of infection such as listeria which can lead to miscarriages or stillbirths in pregnancy.
-In addition, liver has a high amount of vitamin A, which has been associated with birth defects, and though it is not proven that eating liver causes birth defects.
-The safest approach is to minimize your consumption of liver.
-Liver is the only food that provides very high amounts of vitamin A. although the amount of vitamin A found in liver varies.
-For example, a 3-ounce serving of beef liver may contain 27,000 IU and chicken liver, 12,000 IU.
+In addition, liver has a high amount of vitamin A which has been associated with birth defects.
+Even though it has not been proven that eating liver can cause birth defects, the safest approach is to minimize your consumption of liver.
+Liver is the only food that contains very high amounts of vitamin A. The amount of vitamin A found in liver varies, as a 3-ounce serving of beef liver may contain 27,000 IU and chicken liver may contain 12,000 IU.

 Raw or undercooked eggs can carry harmful organisms such as E.Coli and Salmonella.
 If infected during pregnancy, it can lead to an intestinal infection.

-The only smoked fish and seafood that can be consumed during pregnancy are canned products, which are safe.
-However, the consumption of the smoked seafood that is not canned is not recommended during pregnancy because it can carry listeria.
+The safest option for smoked fish and seafood that can be consumed during pregnancy are canned products.
+However, the consumption of smoked seafood that is not canned is not recommended during pregnancy because it can carry listeria.

-It is recommended that pregnant women eat at least 12 oz. of fish each week but that they avoid fish with increased mercury levels.
+It is recommended for pregnant women to eat at least 12 oz. of fish each week, but just to be sure to avoid fish with increased mercury levels.
 Nearly all fish and shellfish contain traces of mercury, but for most people, it's not a health concern.
-Yet, some fish and shellfish contain high levels of mercury that may harm an unborn baby or young child's developing nervous system.
+Yet, some fish and shellfish contain high levels of mercury that may harm an unborn baby or a young child's developing nervous system.

 You should not eat certain soft cheeses such as feta, Brie, Camembert, blue-veined, and Mexican-style cheese during pregnancy because of a risk of becoming infected with listeria.